liamdemafelix/minio-multiuser/README.md

 A default installation of MinIO gives you one root user and password to manage all buckets.
 Creating users manually is a tiring process, so I built this script that will create and remove users and policies at once.

+This allows a separate set of username and password (access keys and secret keys) for each bucket.

 # Usage

 ```